The M\"obius Domain Wall Fermion Algorithm: Numerical Results

 Furthermore, the reflection symmetry and the positivity of the residual mass is lost by using the standard Zolotarev approximation.
 One can restore these properties by using polynomials with double roots and arranging them in pairs at locations $s$ and $L_s-s -1$ in the fifth dimension.
-But the loss of positivity means that $m_{res}$ is no longer be a good measure of chiral symmetry violations.
+But the loss of positivity means that $m_{res}$ is no longer be an appropriate measure of chiral symmetry violations.
 As noted in the introduction a trivial shift in the bare quark mass by $m_{res}$ only cancels the first term in the effective chiral Lagrangian.
 The higher order terms, such as the clover term, may or may not be improved by the Zolotarev polynomial.
-However, given that the Zolotarev approximation to the sign function has an error $\Delta(x) = (1-\epsilon^2(\lambda))/4$ that is uniform across the approximation window $(\lambda_{min}, \lambda_{max})$,if $\Delta(\lambda)$ becomes ${\cal O}(\varepsilon)$ for all $\lambda\in (\lambda_{min}, \lambda_{max})$, then all chiral properties should be also improved to that order.
+Instead for the Zolotarev approximation, a better measure of chiral violation is to consider the sign function, $\Delta(\lambda) = (1-\epsilon^2(\lambda))/4$, which is uniform across the approximation window $(\lambda_{min}, \lambda_{max})$.
+If $\Delta(\lambda)$ becomes ${\cal O}(\varepsilon)$ for all $\lambda\in (\lambda_{min}, \lambda_{max})$, then all chiral properties should be also improved to that order.